eligaconstance/staging/docs/using_console/console-import-nodes.md

 If you see the location field, you can choose whether to specify the location where the CA was created or to have the CA re-exported, in which case the console will not ask for this information.

 After you have imported the CA into the console, you can use your CA to create new identities and generate the necessary certificates to operate your components and submit transactions to the network.
-To do this, you will need to associate an admin identity with the CA. To learn more, see [managing certificate authorities](../using_console/console-identities.md).
+To do this, you will need to associate an admin identity with the CA. To learn more, see [Managing certificate authorities](console-identities).

 ## Importing an ordering service

-An ordering service is the component that collects transactions from network members, orders the transactions, and bundles them into blocks.
-It is the common binding of consortiums and needs to be deployed if you are founding a consortium that other organizations will join.
-You can learn more about ordering services in the [overview of components](../getting_started/component-overview.md#ordering-services).
+An ordering service is the blockchain component that collects transactions from network members, orders the transactions, and bundles them into blocks.
+It is the common binding of blockchain consortiums and needs to be deployed if you are founding a consortium that other organizations will join.
+You can learn more about ordering services in the [overview of blockchain components](component-overview#ordering-services).

 Importing an ordering service into the console allows you to create new channels for peers to transact privately.